 - 5.10.1 Fees are prescribed by legislation and are available on the NCC website as part of the application pack.
-Fees are payable annually. - 5.10.2 NCC will take all available steps to recover any outstanding fees.
+Fees for premises licences and Club Certificates are payable annually. - 5.10.2 NCC will take all available steps to recover any outstanding fees.
 These steps may include suspension of licences.